SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 but they can also be expressed in hexadecimal (with a ``0x`` prefix).

-Decimal floating-point literals consist of a sequence of decimal digits followed by a decimal fraction.
+Decimal floating-point literals consist of a sequence of decimal digits followed by either a decimal fraction, a decimal exponent, or both.
 The decimal fraction consists of a decimal point (``.``), followed by a sequence of decimal digits.

-Hexadecimal floating-point literals consist of a ``0x`` prefix, followed by a hexadecimal fraction.
-The hexadecimal fraction consists of a decimal point, followed by a sequence of hexadecimal digits.

-Floating-point literals can also include an optionally signed exponent, which is prefixed by an upper- or lowercase ``e`` for decimal floating points or an upper- or lowercase ``p`` for hexadecimal floating points.
-When an exponent is specified, the decimal fraction is optional.

-For decimal floating points,
-the exponent is a sequence of decimal digits that indicates what power of 10 the value preceding the ``e`` or ``E`` is multiplied by.
+The exponent consists of an uppercase or lowercase ``e`` prefix followed by sequence of decimal digits that indicates what power of 10 the value preceding the ``e`` is multiplied by.
 For example, ``1.25e2`` represents 1.25 ⨉ 10\ :superscript:`2`,
 which evaluates to ``125.0``.
 Similarly, ``1.25e-2`` represents 1.25 ⨉ 10\ :superscript:`-2`,
 which evaluates to ``0.0125``.

+Hexadecimal floating-point literals consist of a ``0x`` prefix, followed by an optional hexadecimal fraction, followed by a hexadecimal exponent.
-For hexadecimal floating points, the exponent is a sequence of decimal digits that indicates what power of 2 the value preceding the ``p`` or ``P`` is multiplied by.
+The exponent consists of an uppercase or lowercase ``p`` prefix followed by sequence of decimal digits that indicates what power of 2 the value preceding the ``p`` is multiplied by.
 For example, ``0xFp2`` represents 15 ⨉ 2\ :superscript:`2`,
 which evaluates to ``60``.
 Similarly, ``0xFp-2`` represents 15 ⨉ 2\ :superscript:`-2`,